JMDKC/personal-site-hugo/content/writing/2025-09-11---baynards-bunker.md

 In sum, has a building ever been more unwelcoming?
 Despite being in early middle age, Baynard House is delapidated, pointless, begging for an unmourned death.

-The site has been subject to [a few design proposals](https://www.notion.so/Baynard-s-Bunker-1e4e20468ece4dcc974dee147980f575?pvs=21) over recent years, the current proposal hasn’t made it through the planning system yet.
-Baynard House will stand for a few years more.
+What will replace Baynard House?
+There have been a few design proposals over recent years, [the latest of which]([https://puddledockmasterplan.co.uk/wp-content/uploads/2023/07/Puddle-Dock-Masterplan-Boards-FINAL.pdf](https://puddledockmasterplan.co.uk/wp-content/uploads/2023/07/Puddle-Dock-Masterplan-Boards-FINAL.pdf) is still at the planning stage.
+Baynard House will stand for a couple more years.
+But it will almost certainly not survive much longer.

 ### The sell-off